rhugonnet/ww_tvol_study/README.md

 *Note: tile mass changes (e.g., 1x1°) currently rely on per-glacier integrated volumes later aggregated according to glacier outline centroids.
 Therefore, those changes are not necessarily representative of mass change within the exact spatial boundaries of a tile.
-Deriving this change is more complex and is not available yet (contact me for more details).*
+Deriving those specific changes is more complex and is not available yet (contact me for more details).*

 ### Setup environment